 First, determine the heaviest weight you can lift for three to five reps of a given exercise.
 For example, to figure out the weight you should be using for a barbell back squat, first figure out the heaviest weight you can lift with proper form for three to five reps.

-Next, you'll need to enter the weight you lifted and the amount of reps you performed into a one-rep max calculator.
+Next, you'll need to enter the weight you lifted and the number of reps you performed into a one-rep max calculator.
 The calculator will provide you with a list of percentages of your one-rep max.
 Based on your goal, you can use that information, along with the following chart, to figure out sets, reps, and weight.
 You don't have to calculate your one-rep max for every exercise, but I do recommend doing it for essential lifts like the squat, deadlift, bench press, and hip thrust.

 |Strength Endurance||Maximal Muscle Growth (Hypertrophy)||Maximal Strength|